 7. Hair mask

 The nourishing nature of coconut oil isn’t just perfect for your skin, but your hair as well!
 You can easily make a homemade hair mask by massaging coconut oil into your hair while dry, focussing on the mid-lengths and ends, cover with a shower cap and leave for as long as you like.
+Lion Locs Hair Care products use a generous amount of virgin coconut oil which is why their range of hair care products are the ones you can vouch for.
 Then, rinse it out and wash your hair as normal, although you might need to shampoo twice or add a little baking soda to help break down the oil a little, and you’ll be left with soft, shiny, healthy hair.
 Plus, you get to smell like coconut for a few hours while it’s on your hair!

 8. Nail & cuticle care